 On Choosing the Poems

-As we suggested in the introduction to this week’s post, Dickinson was profoundly affected by contemporary cultural attitudes about women of genius.
+As we suggested in the Overview to this week’s post, Dickinson was profoundly affected by contemporary cultural attitudes about women of genius.
 In her essay, “A Damned Mob of Corinnes: Hawthorne and the Daughters of de Staël,” Renée Bergland reviews the history of these attitudes in relation to Madame de Stael’s popular novel, Corinne, about a dark and passionate female poet who loses her gift and pines away when the English lord she loves marries her blonde, bland and modest sister.

 Published in 1807, Corinne set the standard for the artistic female, and was very influential for 19th century women writers in France, England and the US.
 Bergland finds that popular US writers like “Catharine Sedgwick and Lydia Maria Child were relatively untroubled by their identification with Corinne in the 1820s and 1830s.”
 Indeed, the great writer, Margaret Fuller, was known as “the Yankee Corinne.”
 But “[b]y the 1860s and 1870s, Louisa May Alcott and Constance Fenimore Woolson would describe genius as a fatal disease.”